baraschi/AppliedDataAnalysis_Project/README.md

 Today those questions are crucial because our generation is faced with environmental questions, such as how mass farming and a highly increasing population rate affect which foods we eat and how the health of the society is in danger due to the composition of our food.

 # Research questions
+- What kind of foods are considered to be healthy?
 - Where are the most sugary and fatty foods found?
 - Which food composition element is more directly linked with the pathologies we want to study?
 - Do populations which have more of such pathologies (diabetes & high cholesterol) consume a these types of food?